 The Cosmopolitan – Like Aria, a modern and trendy casino.
 This place has more of a focus on dining, nightlife, and shopping than on gaming.
-(It’s a very small casino floor).
-I like Cosmo as it has some of the best restaurants on the Strip, which is no surprise, given their commitment to dining.
-They have a chandelier bar that goes down three floors and free pool tables on the restaurant floor.
+(It has a very small casino floor).
+I like Cosmo, as it has some of the best restaurants on the Strip, which is no surprise, given its commitment to dining.
+It has a chandelier bar that goes down three floors and free pool tables on the restaurant floor.
 Each level of the chandelier bar has a signature specialty drink.
-I also like Bond on the ground floor—John, the bartender, is one of the best drink mixers in Vegas.
-Make sure you also try the 12-year itch, a rum drink brewed especially for the Cosmopolitan.
+I also like Bond on the ground floor — John, the bartender, is one of the best drink mixers in Vegas.
+Make sure you also try the 12-Year Itch, a rum drink brewed especially for the Cosmopolitan.
 On the weekends, people crowd the place, as it’s home to the famous Marquee nightclub.
 It’s one of those “be seen” places in Vegas.
 For fine dining and drinks, Cosmopolitan is one of my top places to visit on the Strip.
 I never visit Vegas without coming here.

 Paris – I like Paris.
-They have one of the best buffets on the Strip, the casino is large, and you’ll find very good French restaurants here.
-My favorite aspect of Paris (besides the giant buffet) is the club here.
-I don’t like clubbing, but the top level of Paris’ club is open air and right below their replica of the Eiffel Tower.
+It has one of the best buffets on the Strip, the casino is large, and you’ll find very good French restaurants here.
+My favorite aspect of Paris (besides the giant buffet) is the club.
+I don’t like clubbing, but the top level of Paris’s club is open air and right below the replica of the Eiffel Tower.
 It provides sweeping views of the Las Vegas Strip, which is beautiful when it’s lit up at night.